cronvel/async-kit/README.md

-# Make
+# Make & Spellcast

+As of 0.4.12, [Spellcast](https://www.npmjs.org/package/spellcast) is used instead of `make`.

+Also, a `Makefile` automatically generated is available, since `make` is widely used.
+Invoking `make` simply ensure that Spellcast is installed locally and then invoke it using the same rule.

+You can install Spellcast on your system with this: `npm install spellcast -g`

-To make it work: `make install`
+To make it work: `make` or `make summon` or `spellcast summon`

-To build any buildable things: `make`

-To run tests: `make test`
+To run tests: `make test` or `spellcast test`

-To rebuild documentation: `make doc`
+To rebuild the documentation: `make README.md` or `spellcast README.md`

-To clean everything that can be automatically regenerated: `make clean`
+To clean everything that can be automatically regenerated: `make clean` or `spellcast clean`